kasturi-sahu/Machine_Learning_Projects/Bank Dataset/README.md

 ## Introduction
 ### Problem Statement

-Iris is a genus of 260–300 species of flowering plants with showy flowers.
-Iris is also widely used as a common name for all Iris species.
-Iris is extensively grown as ornamental plant in home and botanical gardens.
-The Iris flowers color ranges from white, pink, orange, purple, lavender.

-## Description of Data

-We will consider the Interest Rate as output variable and predict the best model to fit
+We will consider the Interest Rate as output variable and predict the best model to fit.

 ## Summary Of the Data
 - We have 2499 rows and 14 columns.